 Published on January 3rd, 2017 | by Scott Cooney0

-Might I Suggest Wanderlust Oahu for your resolution?
+Might I Suggest Wanderlust Oahu for your New Year’s Resolution?

 It’s a 4 day gathering of wonderful people getting spiritually gangsta’d up, zenning out on diverse yoga classes, noshing on vegan burritos, and blissing out with like-minded yogis from around the world.
 Oh, and there’s usually amazing music, with headliners from the past few years including my personal man-crush Michael Franti, Moby, Nahko and Medicine for the People, Beats Antique, and more.